SAP-archive/teched2020-DEV268/exercises/ex1/README.md

 And we find a determination that was generated for the semantic key field (that has to be implemented though).

+Please make sure that the determination for the InventoryID acts on field level.

 <pre>
-determination CalculateInventoryID on modify { create; }
+determination CalculateInventoryID on modify  { field uuid; }
 </pre>

-Last not least you will find it handy that also a Metdata Extension View has been generated that automatically publishes all field on the list page as well as on the object page by setting appropriate @UI annotations.
-Also the administrative fields such as the UUID based key and fields like created_at are hidden by setting @UI.hidden to true.
+Last not least you will find it handy that also a Metadata Extension View has been generated that automatically publishes all field on the list page as well as on the object page by setting appropriate **@UI** annotations.
+Also the administrative fields like created_at as well as the UUID based key field are hidden by setting **@UI.hidden** to true.

  <pre>
    @UI.hidden: true